 One thing we will insist you do when you stay at Little River Inn is eat dinner at its restaurant!
 With COVID restrictions during our stay, diners were filtered via one-way traffic into the bar where you ordered your dinner and any drinks, then continued on the one-way path through the dining room outdoors.
 There, in the gardens, a huge, high-ceiling tent was set up (imagine a circus Big Top, really), where you sit among the trees and greenery, nestled next to heat lamps.

-The executive chef is none other than Cally’s husband, Marc Dym, who serves up amazing farm-to-fork meals that tantalize the taste buds – the local sole amandine and local king salmon were soooo delectable, and Michael simply swooned at the Butternut Squash Soup, while Therese really enjoyed the Baby Kale Caesar (very young and tender, not like some kale salads).
+The executive chef was Cally’s husband, Marc Dym, who moved on to other duties in late 2020.
+New Chef de Cuisine is Jason Azevedo, who has broad Northern California experience, and he serves up amazing farm-to-fork meals that tantalize the taste buds – the local sole amandine and local king salmon were soooo delectable, and Michael simply swooned at the Butternut Squash Soup, while Therese really enjoyed the Baby Kale Caesar (very young and tender, not like some kale salads).

 The entire experience is unsurpassed.
 Some locals we met later on our stay noted how much they liked the outdoor setting, and Cally said they were likely going to keep it – COVID or no – because it also utilizes so well the garden that was actually in the past quite under-used.

 For Cally, taking over the inn was simply never a question.
 Her grandfather Ole used to say things to her like, “when you run this place….”
 And so she is.
 “This is my life,” she said as she strolled through the bar looking at old family photos.
 “I love it,… love taking care of people.”